 FURNITURE, FIXTURES & EQUIPMENT

-Typically, 30–40% of the total hard cost budget is allocated to furniture, fixtures and equipment (FF&E), with the rest of the budget being distributed among construction/leasehold improvements (40–60%) and contingency (10–15%).
+Typically, 30–40% of the total hard cost budget is allocated to furniture, fixtures and equipment (FF&E), as well as Commercial Overhead Door Installation or commercial gate automation that uses powerlift hydraulic system, with the rest of the budget being distributed among construction/leasehold improvements (40–60%) and contingency (10–15%).
 On average, 10–20% of the total FF&E costs is allocated to design and architecture fees.

 As an example, a decent commercial chair is going to cost at least $80 (in most cases).
 In a luxury restaurant, it wouldn’t be unheard of to see those as high as $800.
 That multiplied out by a 100 seat restaurant adds up very quickly.

 Printed menus can range from only about $5 each from the local print shop, to as much as $300 per menu with sturdy binding and intricate inlays.
 Assuming a 200-seat restaurant (a good rule of thumb is to order 1.5 times menus as there are seats), that could be close to $90,000 in menu printing costs (which will have to be replaced periodically, too).

 This is one of the contributing factors as to why you don’t see a lot of fine dining restaurant chains – as those expenses are better suited for one-off restaurants and the celebrity-chef features in high-end markets.
 It’s also a reason why the trend of investment in restaurants is geared more toward fast casual concepts and those that have lower capital requirements and higher sales to investment ratios.